 To share videos with athletes or to share photos with players means that the media you give them access to could be everything captured.
 Or selected highlights, or just a few assets that show them in action on any given day or week.
 Access to media galleries is completely customizable based on source, image rights, tags, recipient and more.

 Best of all, the entire process can be automated.
 Any media that flows into the system from any source that meets those requirements will be shared immediately.
-Without any manual manipulation.
+Without any manual manipulation or work.
 Share photos with players or share videos with athletes anytime.

 Players can browse, search and easily and quickly post on their personal social accounts with a few taps.
 They can do this even before they leave the locker room.
 Greenfly was designed from the ground up to facilitate media sharing with players.
 It’s time to automate the distribution of individual photo and video galleries to every player and help them build their personal brand.